CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/xml/convert-xml/convert-xml-to-structure-block.md

 ## Remarks

-### Round-tripping

-It should be possible to pass the [Structure][Structure Property] created by this block to the [Convert Structure To Xml][] block, and then pass the [Xml][Xml Property] created by the [Convert Structure To Xml][] block back to this block; this is called round-tripping.

 ### Attributes

-If a node has an attribute, the attribute is converted to a [Key Value Pair][] where the key is the attribute name with an `"@"` before it and the value is the attribute data, for example:
+If a [Node][Xml Nodes] has an attribute, the attribute is converted to a [Key][Keys] where the key is the attribute name with an `"@"` before it and the value is the attribute data, for example:

 ``` xml
 @"<node attribute="Attribute Value">